Glossary of baseball terms: figger filbert

 An old-fashioned and more colorful way of saying "numbers nut" or stathead, for a fan with a near-obsessive interest in the statistics or "figures" of the game.
 The first "figger filbert" was probably Ernest Lanigan, who was the first historian of the Baseball Hall of Fame and prior to that was one of the first, if not the first, to publish an encyclopedia of baseball stats, in the 1920s.
 Later statistical analysts were often called sabermetricians.

 fight off a pitch

 When a batter has two strikes on him and gets a pitch he cannot hit cleanly, he may be said to "fight off the pitch" by fouling it off.
 "Langerhans fought off one 3-2 pitch, then drove the next one to the gap in left-center to bring home the tying and winning runs."

 filthy

 A compliment for a pitcher, especially one who specializes in breaking balls with a lot of movement.
 Also for a particularly impressive breaking ball, especially one thrown for a third strike.
 Synonymous with "nasty".
-Bert Blyleven was an example of a pitcher with an absolutely filthy curveball.
+Bert Blyleven was an example of one of these pitchers.